IRTF-HRPC/drafts/draft-guidelines.md

 Thanks to:

 - Corinne Cath-Speth for work on {{RFC8280}}.
-- Theresa Engelhard, Joe Hall, Avri Doria and the hrpc list for reviews and suggestions.
+- Theresa Engelhard, Joe Hall, Avri Doria, Joey Salazar, Corinne Cath-Speth, Farzaneh Badii, Sandra Braman and the hrpc list for reviews and suggestions.
 - Individuals who conducted human rights reviews for their work and feedback: Amelia Andersdotter, Beatrice Martini, Karan Saini and Shivan Kaul Sahib.

 Security Considerations